KushagraChauhan/Digit-Recogniser/README.md

 ### The Model achieves an accuracy of '98.65' with Swish activation without CNN

+### The Model achieves an accuracy of '99.5' with CNN
 Please refer to the Jupyter Notebook for in-detail explanantion.